vmstio/docs/content/rules/process.md

 All [Rules](/rules) are not created equal.

-At a high level, reports will generally fall into a few different catagories.
+At a high level, reports will generally fall into a few different categories.

 * "I don't like it"
 * SPAM